Table of Contents:

 Coming in at number two, but still remaining critical and an ongoing challenge, is increasing learner engagement.
-Now more than ever, the need to revisit how we apply adult learning theories in the context of corporate learning and development setting.
+Now more than ever, the need to revisit how we apply adult learning theories in the context of corporate learning and development settings.

 Understanding how adults learn can help L&D teams plan training interventions during conception, development, and delivery, that will facilitate the learning process and:

-- map courses based on relevance with perceived learner needs,
+- Map courses based on relevance with perceived learner needs,

-- use appropriate instructional strategies in alignment with real learning contexts,
+- Use appropriate instructional strategies in alignment with real learning contexts,

-- choose the approach that best supports the instructional strategy, and
+- Choose the approach that best supports the instructional strategy, and

-- plan instructional strategies to keep pace with the digital transformation of the company and time-constrained learners.
+- Plan instructional strategies to keep pace with the digital transformation of the company and time-constrained learners.

 As we draw insight into how adults learn and understand the principles of adult learning, we can effectively apply them and address the challenges of engaging our learners.